delprzemo/typescript-cheatsheet/README.md

 }
 ```

 getValue function must be implemented in derived classes.
-Derived class must also call super() in constructor, example:
+A derived class must also call super() in a constructor, example:

 ```ts
 abstract class MyAbstractObject extends Department {